Yuvaraja (film): Plot

 Raju alias Yuvaraja is the youngest son of a family and a careless guy, always going around girls and enjoying with them.
 His womanizing habits are a source of heartburn for his father.
 His elder brother Chakri is a kickboxer and his father's favourite son.
 Janu, Yuvaraja's neighbour, is in love with him, but Raju considers her a good friend only and a source of money and cars to impress girls (Janu's father is a garage owner).

 Raju starts going out with Lovely, a rich college girl, and poses as a wealthy millionaire's son to impress her and love her.
 Lovely falls for his lies and starts loving him.
 However, she soon finds out that Raju has lied to her and dumps him and insults him in front of his father.
 Raju's father, tired of his son's antics, kicks him out of the house and shuns him.
 Raju is now homeless and Jaanu tells him to be more responsible of himself.
 Later, Chakri is attacked by Rohith, who happens to be Lovely's new boyfriend and his enemy, and his friends and is bedridden, unable to take part in the kickboxing championship.
 Raju decides to fight for his brother and to redeem himself in his father's eyes by fighting in the championship match against Rohith.
 Deciding to seek revenge for his brother's accident and to prove himself to his father, Yuvaraja defeats Rohith after a long and bloody boxing match, redeems himself in front of his father's eyes and finally accepts Janu's love.
 Hence the film ends with a happy ending, and everyone greets Raju as Yuvaraja.

 Production

 The film began its shoot on London on 15 May 2001.
 This was the first production venture of R. Srinivas who is a silk merchant while also worked as film distributor.
 Three song sequences were shot at London with a particular song featuring Shivarajkumar and Lisa Ray was shot at Hide Park, London Tower, and Buckingham Palace.
 The climax was shot at London for five days.

 Soundtrack

 The music of the film was composed by Ramana Gogula and lyrics were written by K. Kalyan.
 The song "Missamma Kissamma" is based on "Bangala Kathamulo" from Telugu film Badri (2000).
 The songs "Chandana Siri" and "Monalisa" are based on "Gunthalakadi" and "Ramachilaka" from Telugu film Yuvaraju (2000), respectively.
 The other three songs were reused from Thammudu.
 The audio rights were bagged by Akash audio at the cost of 30 lakhs.

-Reception

-A critic from Sify wrote that "Yuvaraja is a total waste of time and money".